 A layer doesn't store the actual geographic data.
 Instead, it references a dataset, such as a feature class, an image, a grid, and so on.
 Referencing data in this way allows the layers on a map to automatically reflect the most up-to-date information in your GIS database.

 In ArcMap, you specify properties for each map layer, such as its map symbols and labeling rules, by right-clicking the layer in the table of contents and clicking Properties or by double-clicking on the layer name.

 The Table of Contents

 A typical map might have an image or a terrain base (such as shaded relief or elevation contours) near the bottom.
-Above that layer are basemap polygon features, line and point features, and then annotation and other reference information.
+Next comes basemap polygon features, followed by line and point features near the top, and then annotation and other reference information.

 A page layout is the arrangement of map elements and their overall design on a printed page or a digital map display.
 It is one of the primary display views that you work with in ArcMap—primarily to create maps for printing or for export and sharing using PDF.

 Example map elements include a title, legend, north arrow, scale bar, and a data frame.

 You can have more than one data frame in a map.
 This is often useful for map pages that contain multiple windows in your layouts (for example, to include a locator or index map that references the location of the primary data frame).